frederictaillandier/GstalderBot/README.md

 ## Install and Use

-Fork the repository as it relies on github workflow to run,and add a secret as:</br>
+Fork the repository and set an env variable as :

+:</br>
 `GSTALDERCONFIG_PROD`</br>
 as</br>
 ```json